SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 ```

 1. You should always reset your robot's odometry to the start of the first trajectory being followed in an autonomous routine. `AutoTrajectory.resetOdometry()` will accomplish this, setting the robot's pose to the start of the trajectory.
+2. Alternatively, you can use `AutoTrajectory.atPose()` for utilizing event markers.
+See the [Java reference documentation](/api/choreolib/java/choreo/auto/AutoTrajectory.html#atPose(java.lang.String,double,double)) for more information about behavior.

 Sometimes, you may want to implement a "branching auto": an autonomous routine that changes behavior based on the state of the robot.
 An excellent example for the need of branching autos is the [2024 season](https://youtu.be/9keeDyFxzY4), where robots would race to the midline to grab a gamepiece.
 If another robot beat yours to the midline, or your robot missed a game piece, a common strategy was to go directly to the next gamepiece on the midline, instead of coming back to score.
 As an example, [this match](https://youtu.be/_gcezRaGP5A?t=6) from the 2024 championship shows both 254 and 3339 running branching autos.